austinmama/vsrx/known-limitations.md

 There are some limitations to be aware of when using {{site.data.keyword.vsrx_full}}.
 {: shortdesc}

-* IBM Cloud has temporarily suspended new sales of 1G Highly Available (HA) Juniper installations.
-This restriction is due to a pending design change that is required to improve HA stability.
-The offering is projected to become available again in Q2 2020.

 * Due to incompatible networking elements, the Juniper vSRX solution is not available as follows:

       - Neither 1 Gbps or 10 Gbps versions in the SEA01 (Seattle, WA) data center